IN/FIDELITY

 -

-A poet, script-writer, award-winning filmmaker Forugh Farrokhzad (1934-1967) is a celebrated figure on the international scene.
+A poet, script-writer, award-winning filmmaker Forough Farrokhzad (1934-1967) is a celebrated figure on the international scene.
 Considered as obscene and exploring the forbidden topic of a man and woman`s relationship, her poetry is mainly banned in their place of origin, Iran.
 These poems are chosen from her collection named Captive that she versified when she was eighteen.

 -